 Women who are not accompanied by a man may wish to think twice about going up the minaret tower, as some say they were groped or harassed.
-The tower is very narrow, with not much room to move passed other people.
+The tower is very narrow, with not much room to move past other people.
 What's more, the wonderful view from the top is obscured by a metal security grill, and foreigners may not find it worth paying the costly fee.

 Be prepared to be hassled by "guides" inside the mosque.
 They will demand a hefty fee if you accept their services, so it's better to ignore them.
 Likewise, if you give to the beggars, there are many more who will swarm around you and demand money.

 The area outside the mosque really comes alive at night during the holy month of Ramadan, when Muslims break their daily fast.
 Special food walking tours are conducted.

 On Eid-ul-Fitr, at the end of Ramadan, the mosque is packed to capacity with devotees who come to offer special prayers.

 If you're a non-vegetarian, try the eateries around the Jama Masjid.
 Karim's, opposite Gate 1, is an iconic Delhi restaurant.
 It's been in business there since 1913.
 Al Jawahar is another renowned restaurant next to Karim's.